 From the CEO’s Desk: What do the re:Invent 2017 releases mean to your DevOps?

-“What happens in Vegas stays in Vegas” is one of the most famous taglines used in modern times to brand or market a city especially from the tourism perspective.
-Luckily though this doesn’t hold true when it comes to AWS re:Invent as whatever happens in Vegas in these 5 days changes the whole cloud and related services market and this year was no exception.
+“What happens in Vegas stays in Vegas” is one of the most famous taglines used in modern times to brand or market a city, especially from the tourism perspective.
+Luckily though, this doesn’t hold true when it comes to AWS re:Invent as whatever happens in Vegas in these 5 days changes the whole cloud and related services market, and this year was no exception.
 Hundreds of technology sessions, partner expos and product launches, after-hours events, parties, and networking events (which is my personal favorite) make AWS re:Invent a place to be for every cloud enthusiast and professional.
 Apart from the numerous product and service launches from the partners, according to the AWS’ product announcement page, several new products and services that can be categorized in 15 different areas were released in this year’s re:Invent by AWS.
-It will be a Sisyphean task to even list them all in one blog, forget about explaining them and their features.
+It will be a Sisyphean task to even list them all in one blog and forget about explaining them and their features.
 So, I will try to throw light on only selected few of those, which I think will surely have a bigger impact in terms of DevOps, containers, and cloud space.

 GuardDuty

-GuardDuty will certainly improve your AWS infrastructure security and help your operations guys monitor various processes that will reduce efforts of DevOps team.
+GuardDuty will certainly improve your AWS infrastructure security and help your operations guys monitor various processes that will reduce the efforts of the DevOps team.
 And the good news is you can try this for 30 days without paying a dime.

 EKS and Fargate

 In addition to EKS, and to add to your container’s compute power, AWS released Fargate.
 In real crux, AWS Fargate is like EC2 for containers.
 Fargate takes care of all the manage functions for your containers.
-You just need to provide a container image, select an orchestrator, define the application requirements and launch the container.
-Once you are done with this, Fargate will manage the containers for you and of course scale your containers too.
+You just need to provide a container image, select an orchestrator, define the application requirements, and launch the container.
+Once you are done with this, Fargate will manage the containers for you and, of course, scale your containers too.
 Plus, you can integrate it with EKS and ECS.
-Currently, it is available for ECS but for EKS you will have to wait till 2018.
+Currently, it is available for ECS, but for EKS, you will have to wait till 2018.

 Cloud9